 Tom Ziegler, MD, IHSFC Co-Lead, Clinical Subjects

 This component of the IHSFC is designed to provide services to promote translation of basic science concepts into practical clinical and population research designs that can significantly promote incorporation of environmental health sciences (i.e., exposome research) into clinical medicine and population-based health research.
+Core Leads can also provide opportunities to connect with appropriate population resources including the GA-CTSA.

 Environmental Health Data Sciences Core